stapi-spec/stapi-spec/opportunity-spec/README.md

 # Opportunity Spec

-This document explains the structure of a SPOT Opportunity request.
+This document explains the structure of a SPOT Order request which is used for finding opportunities and placing orders.

 | Field Name | Type                                                                       | Description |